What is alcohol or other drug-facilitated sexual assault?

 If you think you were drugged and/or sexually assaulted

 First, get to a safe place.

 If you need a ride at night, see Ride the Wake.

-Be sure to inform health care providers about suspected drugging so they can order appropriate tests.
+Be sure to inform health care providers about sexual assault and/or suspected drugging so they can order appropriate tests.